klausbayrhammer/poker-croupier/README.md

 - The folding player provided for each language.
 - In the case of C++ the Boost library is allowed, since otherwise C++ would be handicapped against languages like Java and python that have more potent standard libraries.
 Similarly in other languages where the standard library is small - like JavaScript - public packages are allowed as long as they are reasonably general purpose.
 - If in doubt, then the team should ask the other teams if they allow them to use a particular library.
 In the name of fair play, other teams should allow the usage of the library if it does not give the other team an unfair advantage.
+In situations of a debate among teams, the facilitator should try to settle it, or as a last resort make a decision.

 # How to write a player